 Apple gave the iMac a fresher look in August 2007, the first change from the stark white face introduced with the first G5 iMac three years ago.
 The new look puts a black border around a glossy display, has an aluminum finish, and is thinner than its predecessors.

-Three models use a Core 2 Duo CPU (a 24″ 2.8 GHz Core 2 Extreme model was available as a build-to-order option) with the same Santa Rosa chipset and 800 MHz bus found in the current MacBook Pro models.
+Three models use a Core 2 Duo Merom CPU (a 24″ 2.8 GHz Core 2 Extreme model was available as a build-to-order option) with the same Santa Rosa chipset and 800 MHz bus found in the Mid 2007 MacBook Pro models.
 They have three USB 2.0 ports, FireWire 400 and 800 ports, gigabit ethernet, 802.11n WiFi, and an upgraded SuperDrive – as well as a brand new slim aluminum keyboard with USB 2.0 ports.

 The 20″ 2.0 GHz iMac ships with 1 GB of RAM, a 250 GB hard drive, an 8x SuperDrive, Radeon HD 2400 XT graphics, AirPort Extreme, Bluetooth 2.0, and Apple’s new keyboard and Mighty Mouse.
 The 2.4 GHz models ship with a 320 GB hard drive and use Radeon HD 2600 Pro graphics.